wdfinch/prettier-plugin-organize-class-members/README.md

 only prints code.
 It does not transform it." and organizing classes is a code transformation because it changes the AST.

-However, moving members around in classes does not alter the execution of the code at all and therefore is purely cosmetic.
-This plugin does and will strictly adhere to the principle of not making any transformations that alter code execution.
+However, moving members around in classes does not alter the execution of the code at all and therefore is purely cosmetic. _This plugin does and will strictly adhere to the principle of not making any transformations that alter code execution_.

 ## License